I need to lead in a transforming organisation:

 Specific instances of the pattern

-- In Discovery, reflecting on our provided True North statement, in a business context established by preceding exercises, and the resulting outcomes organised in a Plan on a Page
+- In Discovery, reflecting on our provided True North statement, in a business context established by preceding exercises (Celebration-5W in particular), and the resulting outcomes organised in a Plan on a Page

 - In Exploration, reflecting on prompts prioritised from our 42-prompt assessment, context already established in Discovery, and outcomes then organised through Mapping

-Our various outside-in strategy review workshops employ the IdOO pattern either once or twice (see the OI-SR template for detail on the ‘layers’ below):
+Our various outside-in strategy review workshops typically employ the IdOO pattern either once or twice, for combinations of the the outside-in strategy template's five layers (see OI-SR template).

 Demonstrating IdOO at its most simple, the Agendashift True North deck asks the questions below in sequence, one slide at a time (the True North statement fulfulling the role of generative image, evoking a wide range of possible responses both spoken and unspoken):

 - When this is working at its ideal best for us, what’s that like?

 - What stops that?
 What gets in the way?